Çayan Demirel and Ertuğrul Mavioğlu

 Status: On Trial

-Since 2015 the film has been playing at prestigious international festivals, including DOK Leipzig, Visions du Réel, Trento Film Festival, Montreal World Film Festival, and brought home Best Documentary Awards from Berlin-based Festival International Signes de Nuit, Mexico International Film Festival, and Mediterranean Film Festival.
+Since 2015 the film has played at prestigious international festivals, including DOK Leipzig, Visions du Réel, Trento Film Festival, Montreal World Film Festival, and brought home Best Documentary Awards from Berlin-based Festival International Signes de Nuit, Mexico International Film Festival, and Mediterranean Film Festival.

-Now, nearly three years after its premiere, Bakur’s directors Demirel and Mavioglu are facing up to 5 years in jail on charges of “terrorist propaganda.”
-This will be the first court case in Turkey’s recent history to put filmmakers on trial with prison sentence for their film.
+Nearly three years after its premiere, Bakur’s directors Demirel and Mavioglu are facing up to 5 years in jail on charges of “terrorist propaganda.”
+This is the first court case in Turkey’s recent history to put filmmakers on trial for their film.

-May 29, 2018: Çayan Demirel and Ertuğrul Mavioğlu appeared before the Batman 2nd Assize Court for trial.
-After the directors gave short statements, their legal representation presented the expert opinion conceived by Article 19, an organization dedicated to preserving freedom of expression through lobbying, policy work, and awareness campaigns.
-The Court accepted the expert opinion to evidence, and upon request, exempted Demirel and Mavioğlu from attending future hearings.
-The trial was then adjourned until October 23.
+May 29, 2018: Çayan Demirel and Ertuğrul Mavioğlu appear before the Batman 2nd Assize Court for trial.
+After the directors give short statements, their legal representation presents an expert opinion written by Article 19, a free expression nongovernmental organization.
+The Court accepts the expert opinion to evidence, and upon request, exempts Demirel and Mavioğlu from attending future hearings.
+The trial is then adjourned until October 23.

 May 28, 2018: PEN America signs an open letter along with 50 other international human rights and arts organizations demanding that the Minister of Culture and Tourism and the Minister of Justice in Turkey drop charges against the filmmakers.

-February 8, 2018: Co-director Çayan Demirel was scheduled to give his deposition at the Istanbul Courthouse in Çağlayan but decided against it, given his difficult health condition after a heart attack.
+February 8, 2018: Co-director Çayan Demirel was scheduled to give his deposition at the Istanbul Courthouse in Çağlayan but decides against it, given his difficult health condition after a heart attack.

-February 5, 2018: Co-director Ertuğrul Mavioğlu arrived to give a deposition only to hear after hours of waiting that the judge did not have the correct indictment.
+February 5, 2018: Co-director Ertuğrul Mavioğlu arrives to give a deposition only to hear after hours of waiting that the judge did not have the correct indictment.

-January 18, 2018: First hearing in court.
-Dozens of filmmakers came in solidarity to protest outside the courthouse.
+January 18, 2018: At the first hearing in court, dozens of filmmakers come in solidarity to protest outside the courthouse.
 Their signs read: “Keep Films Out Of Court!”
-Actors, journalists and HPD Deputy Garo Paylan endorsed it: “We are here with our friends Çayan and Ertuğrul today because of this unjust judgment against the Constitution and laws, European Human Rights Court and Constitutional Court decisions.”
+Actors, journalists, and HPD Deputy Garo Paylan endorses it: “We are here with our friends Çayan and Ertuğrul today because of this unjust judgment against the Constitution and laws, European Human Rights Court and Constitutional Court decisions.”

-December 28, 2017: Co-director Çayan Demirel was called to give a deposition in the case, but the board of judges was on leave.
-The deposition was postponed.
+December 28, 2017: Co-director Çayan Demirel is called to give a deposition in the case, but the board of judges was on leave.
+The deposition is postponed.

-April 2015: Bakur’s Turkey premier at the 34th International Istanbul Film Festival was cancelled, only few hours before its screening, by the festival committee due to intervention from the Turkish Ministry of Culture.
-This intervention immediately provoked outrage among filmmakers in Turkey and many withdrew their films from the festival in solidarity with Bakur.
+April 2015: Bakur’s Turkey premier at the 34th International Istanbul Film Festival is cancelled, only a few hours before its screening, by the festival committee due to intervention from the Turkish Ministry of Culture.
+This intervention immediately provokes outrage among filmmakers in Turkey and many withdraw their films from the festival in solidarity with Bakur.
 Nevertheless, during the following months, while the peace talks were still active, the documentary could reach its audience in many cities throughout Turkey.